-The first column of Table 3 displays marginal effects from a probit regression.
+sion.
 The dependent variable equals 1 if the patient received IMRT and 0 if the patient received another form of radiotherapy.
 Standard errors are clustered at the clinic level.
 Controlling for patient characteristics, patients who received radiotherapy in freestanding clinics are 18 percentage points more likely to receive IMRT.

 The proportion of patients receiving IMRT is 7 percentage points higher among patients with tumors in the left breast.
-Most of the coefficients on the other variables are small and non-significant.
+Most of the coefficients on the other variables are small and nonsignificant.